 Arizona Telecommunications Equipment Distribution Program (AzTEDP)

-New telephone products are now being offered by AzTEDP!
+Free telephone products are offered by AzTEDP!

 Take a look by downloading a packet Here!

 AzTEDP clients needing demonstrations, technical assistance, and any service related to equipment are best served by appointment.
 Please call 602-542-1124 V/TTY or 1-866-223-3412 V/TTY or email Vicki Thompson or Christine Milano to ensure our availability to serve you.

 The State of Arizona provides free telecommunications devices to residents of the State of Arizona who need assistance communicating on the phone.